 I made this soup for the first time as a newlywed from an old issue of the magazine Cook’s Country.
 (Does it still exist?
 It was good.)
-I was trying to impress my mother in law.
+I was trying to impress my mother-in-law.
 I had two things going for me that I thought would impress her.
-First, I was cooking a soup, from scratch, for lunch.
+First, I was cooking soup, from scratch, for lunch.
 Second, I had grown the corn in my own garden.

 The only problem was that it was July when my corn was ready, so it was approximately 100 degrees outside and no one wanted soup.
 Also, my “impressive” corn was puny little ears that no one had any right to be proud of.